 Dates of attendance; and

-Degrees and awards receivedteam members.
+Degrees and awards received.

 Public Notice

 The district will give annual public notice to parents of students in attendance and students 18 years of age or emancipated.
 The notice shall identify the types of information considered to be directory information, the district’s option to release such information and the requirement that the district must, by law upon request, release secondary students’ names, addresses and telephone numbers to military recruiters and/or institutions of higher education, unless parents or eligible students request the district withhold this information.
 Such notice will be given prior to release of directory information.